 Many of our readers are cloth diapering families and to make life a little simpler, we’re highlighting the best cloth diaper sprayers.
-This eco-friendly baby product choice can save you money and lessen your family’s personal load on the environment.
+This eco-friendly baby product choice can save you money and lessen your family’s impact on the environment.

-For the past 12 years, we’ve worked with hundreds of baby gear experts and our own team of parents to bring you the top eco-friendly baby gear items.
+For the past 13 years, we’ve worked with hundreds of baby gear experts and our own team of parents to bring you the top eco-friendly baby products.
 And cloth diapering is an area of many questions among our readers.

 If you haven’t made up your mind which type of diapers you’ll use, take a look at our beginner’s guide to cloth diapering.
 If you’re already committed to cloth, a cloth diaper sprayer can make your laundry process easier and keep those adorable diapers looking new longer.

 Side note: many cloth diapers hold their value really well, so if you keep them in great condition you’ll likely recover a nice portion of your investment when you sell them.